Manufactured Homes Customized for the Handicapped May Offer Exterior and Interior Mobility

 Note: The following is a reprise of a blog posting in 2019 that generated considerable interest.

-As today’s seniors’ age and more “baby boomers” retire, the need for quality, affordable and comfortable housing is paramount in the minds of many senior American citizens, especially those with mobility handicaps.
+As today’s seniors age and more “baby boomers” retire, the need for quality, affordable and comfortable housing is paramount in the minds of many senior American citizens, especially those with mobility issues and the handicapped.

-If you are lucky to live long enough, and many of us are, you may eventually lose some mobility requiring the utilization of a wheelchair for not only access to that home, but also the mobility to utilize and comfortably enjoy that home.
+If you are lucky to live long enough, and many of us are, you may eventually lose some mobility, requiring the utilization of a wheelchair for not only access to the home but also the mobility to utilize and comfortably enjoy that home.

-Today’s modern manufactured homes and modular homes are quality built with amenities, health and safety features equal or superior to comparable site-built homes, with prices up to 50% less per square feet of living space.
+Today’s manufactured homes are quality built with amenities, health, and safety features equal or superior to comparable site-built homes, with prices up to 50% less per square foot of living space.

-Many manufactured home and modular home builders may offer floor plans and customizable options that will address the particular requirements and desires of those with handicaps or may have mobility handicaps in the future.
+Manufactured home and modular home builders may offer floor plans and customization options that will address the particular requirements and desires of those with handicaps or who may have mobility handicaps in the future.